LOS ANGELES--(BUSINESS WIRE)--Occidental

 and production company with operations in the United States, Middle

 East/North Africa and Latin America regions.
-Oxy is the fourth-largest
+Oxy is one of the largest

-U.S. oil and gas company, based on equity market capitalization.
+U.S. oil and gas companies, based on equity market capitalization.
 Oxy's

 wholly owned subsidiary, OxyChem, manufactures and markets chlor-alkali

 products and vinyls.
-Occidental is committed to safeguarding the
+Oxy is committed to safeguarding the environment,

-environment, protecting the safety and health of employees and
+protecting the safety and health of employees and neighboring

-neighboring communities and upholding high standards of social
+communities and upholding high standards of social responsibility in all

 Portions of this press release contain forward-looking statements and